Rev 3: 04/26/2023

 UN3496 - Nickel-Metal Hydride rechargeable cells and batteries (When shipping >100kg by Ocean Freight)

 UN 38.3 Tests: In order to offer for transport in passenger and cargo aircraft, lithium-metal primary cells and batteries and lithium-ion rechargeable cells and batteries must comply with Packing Instructions 965 through 970 (as applicable) in The ICAO Technical Instructions "Recommendations on the Transport of Dangerous Goods Manual of Tests and Criteria".
 These packing instructions includes mandatory provisions for the testing of lithium metal and lithium-ion cells and batteries (Sub-section 38.3).
-(See the UN38.3 Lithium Tests Rev. 5 PDF in "Battery Shipping Regulations" under the "Resources" button.)
+(See the UN38.3 Lithium Tests Rev. 7 PDF in "Battery Shipping Regulations".)

 Vent: A safety device built into almost all cells designed to release internal pressure in the case of overcharge, over temperature and other abuses.
 The vent will preclude rupture or disassembly.

 Venting: The release of excessive internal pressure from a cell or battery in a manner intended by design to preclude rupture or disassembly.
-Venting may also release electrolyte.
+Venting may also release electrolyte and catch fire.

 Watt-hours: A cell or battery’s nominal voltage multiplied by it’s rated capacity in amp-hours.